 In April, 2018 ten members of our society went on pilgrimage to stay at the Convent of the Bridgettine Sisters at Holywell in North Wales.
 The Bridgettine Sisters was founded by Saint Bridget of Sweden in 1344 Their chief obligation is liturgical prayer, the regular daily Divine Office.
 They attend daily Mass and Adoration of the Blessed Sacrament.

-(See picture of their chapel – left).
+(See picture of their chapel – above).

 Central to the Sisters’ work is the “Guest House” in Holywell.
 The Sisters welcome to their house all who seek stillness and quiet.
 Their “Hospitality” is an answer to the needs of many pilgrims.
 The Bridgettine Sisters are established in three continents, in 65 houses.